CLASSES

 Instructor: Penny Lacroix

 Love fiber?
 Love yarn?
 Learn to make your own yarn from commercially prepared wool fibers using a drop spindle.
 Spinning with a drop spindle is relaxing and portable.
 Students may bring their own drop spindle, borrow one from the instructor, or purchase one at the shop.
 Each student in this half-day class will go home with a small skein of handspun yarn.
-Students over 12 are welcome to join the class.

 Beginning Spinning on a Wheel